 Brewers' Lorenzo Cain: Day off Sunday

-Cain is not in the lineup for Sunday's game at San Francisco.
+Cain is out of the lineup for Sunday's game against the Reds.

-Cain started the last 10 games in center field but will head to the bench after slashing .209/.277/.233 in that stretch.
-Ben Gamel will enter the starting lineup and bat leadoff in his absence.
+Cain started the last six games but will take a seat for the series finale after going 7-for-22 with four runs scored and three stolen bases in that stretch.
+Ben Gamel will start in center field and bat ninth in his absence.

 More News